 Keep track of your HELP loan limit

 VET Student Loans have a limit on the amount of tuition you can defer for each eligible program.
-You can view the cap amount for your program, and the amount you have used at RMIT, on the last page of your tax invoice.
+You can view the loan limit amount for your program, and the amount you have used at RMIT, for the invoice period, on the last page of your tax invoice.

 VET Student loans also contribute to your FEE-HELP lifetime loan limit.

 It is your responsibility to keep track of your FEE-HELP limit.
 If you reach your FEE-HELP limit, all future tuition fees must be paid to RMIT by the due date.